Big-Life-Lab/PHES-ODM/metadata.md

 -   **aggregation**: When reporting an aggregate measurement, this field describes the method used.

-    -   `single`: This value is not an aggregate measurement in any way (i.e. not a `mean`, `median`, `geoMean` or any other).
+    -   `single`: This value is not an aggregate measurement in any way (ie. not a `mean`, `median`, `max` or any other) and can be a replicate value.
     -   `mean`: Arithmetic mean
-    -   `meanNormal`: Arithmetic mean, normalized
+    -   `meanNr`: Arithmetic mean, normalized
-    -   `geoMean`: Geometric mean
+    -   `geoMn`: Geometric mean
-    -   `geoMeanNormal`: Geometric mean, normalized
+    -   `geoMnNr`: Geometric mean, normalized
     -   `median`: Median
-    -   `rangeLowestValue`: Lowest value in a range of values
+    -   `min`: Lowest value in a range of values
-    -   `rangeHighestValue`: Highest value in a range of values
+    -   `max`: Highest value in a range of values
     -   `sd`: Standard deviation
-    -   `sdNormal`: Standard deviation, normalized
+    -   `sdNr`: Standard deviation, normalized
     -   `other`: Other aggregation method.
 Add description to `aggregationOther`

 -   **aggregationOther**: Description for other type of aggregation not listed in `aggregation`.